-Like with anything in life: if you want to positively change your habits and behavior, you need fuel in the form of motivation to be motivated.
-Fortunately there are many, many direct (and some immediate) benefits of to methodically strengthening your vocabulary that could fuel your consistent efforts.
+Like with anything in life: if you want to positively change your habits and behavior, you need fuel in the form of motivation.
+Fortunately there are many, many direct (and some immediate) benefits to methodically strengthening your vocabulary that could help fuel your consistent efforts.

 The Evidence-Backed Benefits

 The research is conclusive in a myriad of disciplines: improving your vocabulary, will help you become a better student, a more successful professional and a more intelligent and confident person overall.

 Specifically, improving your vocabulary will help you …

 – Sound smarter, project an image of intelligence and competence

 – Write faster, more clearly, and more persuasively

 – Read faster and comprehend more information

 – Present and speak with confidence and poise

 – Communicate with minimum misunderstandings, and maximum effectiveness